junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 There might be a spell or something useful in the books.
 Bobby jumps back into the familiar realm, diving into the lore and magic, looking for something that may remotely give some hope, of either bringing the boys home himself or waking up the angel.

 He had wrapped a bandage around Cas's abdomen, trying vainly to stop the angelic bleeding.
 Not gonna do anything to the celestial creature in his true form, sure, Bobby figured that, but maybe healing the vessel might just help him recover a little faster?
-With a jack pile of nothing by hand, all he can do is hope.
+With jack squat by hand, all he can do is hope.

 And pray.

 He has to pray for all of them now.
-But if not to Cas, to who?
+But if not to Cas, to whom?

 Glancing at the bloody sigil with Cas's fingerprint that is visibly gradually drying out, it can be a big mistake.
 Bobby downs a glass of whiskey before doing that.